Get to Know Me

 Once we got home from the hospital, the anxiety and overwhelm started to kick in.
 How am I supposed to keep this baby alive?
 Why won’t this baby go to sleep?
 Why does nursing hurt so bad?

 The ever so slight claustrophobia from my newfound duties as a mother were creeping up and it felt like I was being choked.
-Not because I was regretting my decision at ALL, but because I was in uncharted territory.
+Not because I was regretting my decision at all, but because I was in uncharted territory.
 I had never done this before - let alone recovered from something as physically taxing as birth was.

 On our second night home from the hospital, I called my mom at 2am begging her to come over since I couldn’t do anything to get this baby to sleep and I had tried everything I could think of.
 Feeding, rocking, swaying, shh’ing, patting, singing, you name it, I did it.